bioinforlab/CircR2Disease-v2.0/README.md

 ## Contact us
-If there are any comments or suggestions, please contact Dr. Xiujuan Lei.
+If there are any comments or suggestions, please contact us.

-* Email: xjlei@snnu.edu.cn
+* Email: snnu_biolab@163.com
 * Address: No. 620, West Chang'an Avenue, Chang'an District, Xi'an 710119, China

 ## License
-Copyright 2021 © Lei Lab - Shaanxi Normal University, China.
+Copyright 2021 © Shaanxi Normal University, China.
 All Rights Reserved.